What’s Not Included In the Price Of Your Disney Cruise

 Money-saving suggestions: Some people will be perfectly happy forgoing the spa in favor of a fruity drink and a lounge chair by the adult pool.
 In my case, it was actually french fries by the Goofy Pool watching 101 Dalmations on Funnel Vision, but parents take what they can get.

 If you want a spa-like experience at a lower price, the Rainforest Room can get you a lot of relaxation for your money.
-At around $25 a day on the big ships and $16 on the smaller ships you have access to steam rooms, special showers, and a heated lounging area.
+At around $39 a day on the older ships you have access to steam rooms, special showers, and a heated lounging area.
 The larger ships include outdoor whirlpools with ocean views.
 We’ve never tried these out ourselves, but some people swear by them.
 The number of passes per cruise is very limited, and you sign up at the spa.
 While the price is not necessarily low, you can have hours and hours of relaxation for less than the price of a single 90 minute spa treatment.
+On the Wish it’s actually $80 a day, and while it might be worth it for you, it certainly isn’t budget-friendly.

 10. Fitness Activities